 If you own a domain that is registered with another company and don't want to transfer it to Jimdo, you can still connect it to your Jimdo site.

-To connect your domain with Jimdo, you'll first need to associate the domain with your Jimdo site.
+To connect your domain to Jimdo, you'll first need to associate the domain with your Jimdo site.

 - If you're signing up for a new Jimdo site, enter the domain name and check the button that says "I am the owner of this domain."

 - If you've already signed up for a Jimdo site, contact our Support Team and let us know which domain we should add to your Jimdo account.
 You can connect as many external domains as you'd like, but only one will be your primary domain.

 In order to finish connecting your domain, you will need to change the name servers or add a CNAME entry through your registrar.
 Keep reading for more information about how to do that.

 The best way to connect your externally registered domain with your Jimdo site is by changing the name servers.
 You should be able to make these changes on your own or by contacting your registrar's customer support.

 Change the name servers for your domain to the following:

 Changing your domain's name servers will disable any email accounts you are using with your domain.
 Be sure to back up all email prior to making this change.
 You will be able to recreate your email accounts through Jimdo after changing the name servers.
 You can also add MX records to continue using email with your domain registrar.
 If you are using Google Apps for email, you will also need to set that up after you change the name servers for your domain.